mikerhodesideas/ssm2025/scripts/mega/mega-prompt.md

 Your script must include:

 1. Constant declarations (SHEET_URL, TAB/TABS, NUMDAYS (optional))
-2. GAQL query string(s) - note tab name(s) should be relevant to the query
+2. GAQL query string(s) - note tab name(s) should be relevant to the query (again single word, lowercase)
 3. Main function and any additional functions
 4. Comments explaining key parts of the script
 5. Error handling and data validation: